Today’s post just scratches the surface of a very broad and deep topic “How to Avoid the Biggest Retirement Mistakes”.

 If you hope to avoid being in the same situation when you are about to retire, you’ll want to avoid these retirement mistakes.

-Failing to Discuss Your Health with a Financial Planner
+1: Failing to Discuss Your Health With a Financial Planner

 We get it, your health can be a personal subject, and you may not feel comfortable discussing it with a stranger.
 However, failing to discuss your health with your financial planner can be a huge disservice to yourself when it comes to retirement savings.

 Your health will play a big part in trying to figure out which health insurance plan is best for you once you hit retirement age.
-Since there are many options on how to structure your Medicare coverage, it’s important that you think about your medical usage and choose the most cost-effective plan for both your health and your wallet.
+Since there are many options on how to structure your Medicare coverage, you must think about your medical usage and choose the most cost-effective plan for both your health and your wallet.

 If your health isn’t in tip-top shape, you may need a Medicare plan with a higher premium so that your healthcare costs are better covered.
 If you don’t discuss this with your planner, you won’t be prepared to pay out those higher premiums.
 This could result in you having to settle for a plan with lower premiums and possibly less coverage.